aalto-speech/fin-parl-models/research_diary_comparison.md

 procedure affects the results, we did experiments on both versions.
 The cleaning procedure in this case refers to Kaldi's `steps/cleanup/clean_and_segment_data_nnet3.sh` script.

-There is a cleaned version of the new parliament data too, but no experiments done using it yet.
+There is a cleaned version of the new parliament data too (cleaned with Peter's model), but no experiments done using it yet.
+We are also considering using the best HMM-GMM to clean the new data, because that would make our Kaldi recipes replicable and self-contained.
+André also cleaned his data with Kaldi using a
+HMM-GMM:

+> After the segmentation and data division a completely independent speech recognition system was
+> trained using the Kaldi toolkit [12].
+At first a GMM-HMM was trained and this model was used to do
+> another cleaning and segmentation step.
+(Mansikkaniemi et al. 2017)

+The uncleaned versions of old and new parliament sets were combined in to one large dataset of over 3000 hours.
+Since the sets had overlap for years 2015 and 2016, samples from those years were filtered out of the old parliament set.
+The new set was cleaned of any speech that appears in the development and test sets.

 ### 1.1.1.
-Sizes
+Dataset sizes

 Dataset sizes computed using the Kaldi `utt2dur` files.